 This document outlines how to download, run and control the server.
 As this is the first version of the server we expect there to be issues.
 We have documented some and hope you will share others with us.

-To download VoyantServer click on this link: http://dev.voyant-tools.org/downloads/current/VoyantServer.zip.
-This is a large file (about 200MB – it includes large data models for language processing).
+To download VoyantServer go to the latest releases page and click on the VoyantServer. zip file to download it (this is a large file of about 200MB – it includes large data models for language processing).
 This is a .zip archive file that needs to be decompressed to be useful.

 - Mac: On the Mac you just double click the file and the OS will decompress it.